dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 If you're wondering how routing actually works, let's go through it step-by-step.

 1. When the app first starts up, code in `Startup.cs` tells the framework to render `App` as the root component.
-2. The `App` component (in `App.cshtml`) contains a `<Router>`. `Router` is a built-in component that interacts with the browser's client-side navigation APIs.
+2. The `App` component (in `App.razor`) contains a `<Router>`. `Router` is a built-in component that interacts with the browser's client-side navigation APIs.
 It registers a navigation event handler that gets notification whenever the user clicks on a link.
 3. Whenever the user clicks a link, code in `Router` checks whether the destination URL is within the same SPA (i.e., whether it's under the `<base href>` value).
 If it's not, traditional full-page navigation occurs as usual.
 But if the URL is within the SPA, `Router` will handle it.
 4. `Router` handles it by looking for a component with a compatible `@page` URL pattern.
 Each `{parameter}` token needs to have a value, and the value has to be compatible with any constraints such as `:int`.
    * If there's no matching component, it's an error.
 This will change in Blazor 0.8.0, which includes support for fallback routes (e.g., for custom "not found" pages).